-I thought it was going to be Louise; instead, a fellow on the phone said his name was Joe Smith.
+I thought it was going to be Bonnie; instead, a fellow on the phone said his name was “Joe Smith.”
 He said he was in Cincinnati for a court hearing we were supposed to attend today; I was supposed to represent him as his lawyer.
 I said, "Oh no. Was it today?"

-I remembered I had agreed to represent the fellow in Cincinnati on a criminal charge; but I wasn't even sure what he was charged with; I felt embarrassed.
+I remembered I had agreed to represent the fellow in Cincinnati on a criminal charge; but I was not even sure what he was charged with; I felt embarrassed.
 I had been completely negligent in handling the case, even though he had already paid me $150.
 He was quite upset about the matter.

 After we talked a while longer, I discovered the fellow was sitting in the room with me.
 He was black, about 30 years old.
 I took some notes on a notebook.
-On one page of the notebook I had written the name of another fellow—a Ronald somebody.
+On one page of the notebook, I had written the name of another fellow—a “Ronald somebody.”
 I asked my client if he knew who the man was.
-He said he didn't know, but he had heard his name before.
+He said he did not know, but he had heard his name before.

 I deduced that my client had been in an auto accident and the man named Ronald was representing someone else in the accident.
 In my notes I also had written down part of a California statute which the man named Ronald had given me.
 The statute said something about people in litigation getting together before trial to see if they could resolve the problem.
 I told my client that the three of us needed to meet to see if we could come to an agreement.

 The Logan Street House in fact reminded me of the Law Office in Waco.
 Several secretaries were running busily about the House.
-I finished with my client, walked over to one of the secretaries and asked her if there had been any calls for me.
+I finished with my client, walked over to one of the secretaries, and asked her if there had been any calls for me.

 There was a massage from the man named Ronald.
 I figured he had also been at the hearing in Cincinnati and was calling me about it.
-Louise had called twice and left her number.
+Bonnie had called twice and left her number.
 I was unsure whether I should return her call.
 I might just wait.
-But I thought since she had gone to all the trouble to call me, I would like to talk with her.
+I thought since she had gone to all the trouble to call me, I would like to talk with her.

 Dream Epics Home Page

-Copyright 2003 by email@example.com
+Copyright 2021 by firstname.lastname@example.org